Ulysses H. Swanson, he/him

 Food History

 Both of my capstone projects during college were in food history.
-In March 2025, I presented a modified version of my major capstone at Posters at St. Paul (the Minnesota state university system student research conference), held at the state capital building: A Comparative History of Casseroles and Hot Dishes in American Foodways, 1912–1952.
+In March 2025, I presented a modified version of my major capstone titled "A Comparative History of Casseroles and Hot Dishes in American Foodways, 1912–1952" at Posters at St. Paul (the Minnesota state university system student research conference), held at the state capital building:

 Queer, Trans, and Intersex Histories

-Outside of these projects, I've also created and occasionally update two reference maps (hosted on Google My Maps): Map of Queer History Map Projects and City Ordinances Criminalizing People in "a Dress" or "Disguise" "Not Belonging to" or "Becoming of" "His or Her Sex," 1848–1986.
+Outside of these projects, I've also created and occasionally update two reference maps (hosted on Google My Maps): Map of Queer History Map Projects and the map City Ordinances Criminalizing People in "a Dress" or "Disguise" "Not Belonging to" or "Becoming of" "His or Her Sex," 1848–1986.

 Photo of a white man in a black button up shirt standing and holding a microphone.
 He is staring at a screen that shows two historic photographs of gender nonconforming people.